kubeflow/pipelines/components/aws/sagemaker/TrainingJob/README.md

 Head over to the [samples](./samples/) directory and follow the README to create jobs on SageMaker.

 ## Inputs Parameters
 Find the high level component input parameters and their description in the [component's input specification](./component.yaml).
 The parameters with `JsonObject` or `JsonArray` type inputs have nested fields, you will have to refer to the [TrainingJob CRD specification](https://aws-controllers-k8s.github.io/community/reference/sagemaker/v1alpha1/trainingjob/) for the respective structure and pass the input in JSON format.

+A quick way to see the converted JSON style input is to copy the [sample TrainingJob spec](https://aws-controllers-k8s.github.io/community/reference/sagemaker/v1alpha1/trainingjob/#spec) and convert it to JSON using a YAML to JSON converter like [this website](https://jsonformatter.org/yaml-to-json).

 For e.g. the `resourceConfig` in the `TrainingJob` CRD looks like:

 ```
 resourceConfig: